Ukrainian president says defense is at a 'turning point'

 “At night they didn’t decrease, but vice versa increased the intensity of military action,” Lomako said.

+In a speech in the Australian capital Canberra, Jeremy Fleming, who heads the GCHQ electronic spy agency, said President Vladimir Putin had apparently “massively misjudged” the invasion, he said.
+Although Putin’s advisers appeared to be too afraid to tell the truth, the “extent of these misjudgments must be crystal clear to the regime,” he said.

+U.S. intelligence officials have given similar assessments that Putin is being misinformed by advisers too scared to give honest evaluations.

-Five weeks into the invasion that has left thousands dead on both sides, the number of Ukrainians fleeing the country topped a staggering 4 million, half of them children, according to the United Nations.
+Five weeks into the invasion that has left thousands dead, the number of Ukrainians fleeing the country topped a staggering 4 million, half of them children, according to the United Nations.

 “I do not know if we can still believe the Russians,” Nikolay Nazarov, a refugee from Ukraine, said as he pushed his father’s wheelchair at a border crossing into Poland.
 “I think more escalation will occur in eastern Ukraine.
 That is why we cannot go back to Kharkiv.”